Increasing the Butterfat in Milk

 Q. Is there a way to test the acid level in raw milk?
 I am afraid to use raw milk because I don't know how much culture to add.

-If the milk reaches a level of .19 - .20%, it would be better to make a higher acid curd production cheese, like cottage cheese.
+If the milk reaches a TA level of .19 - .20%, it would be better to make a higher acid curd production cheese, like cottage cheese.

 The other factor in raw milk is the natural enzymes which begin changing the protein and fat components shortly after the milk has been collected.
 Our rule of thumb, with raw milk, is to use it within 48 hours.

 Once you find a good source of fresh, raw milk, you should be able to determine the right culture and rennet amounts within a few batches of cheese.
-Usually, we start with about 30% less culture than in a pasteurized milk cheese and adjust as needed for the next batch.
+Usually, we start with about 30% less culture than is used in a pasteurized milk cheese and adjust as needed for the next batch.